vectorlang/vector/docs/language-ref.md

  * `int64`
  * `uint64`

 The types starting with `u` are unsigned types.
-The number at the end of some type names indicates the size of the type in bits.
+The number at the end of a type name indicates the size of that type and equivalent types in bits.

 #### Floating Point Types

+Floating-point types are given by the following literals:

  * `float`, `float32`
  * `double`, `float64`